sini/nixkraken/README.md

 gk-encrypt --help
 ```

-The script themself are extensively documented through comments.
+The script themselves are extensively documented through comments.

 #### Encryption / Decryption methods

 The encryption and decryption methods are adapted from GitKraken's original code, reimplemented using Unix tools.
-The reference implementation below is prettified from main.bundle.js with comments manually added:
+The reference implementation below is prettified from `main.bundle.js` with comments manually added:

 ```js
 // Arguments: